-- 1. Engage the parking brake and lower the hydraulic lift. - 2.
+- 1. Engage the parking brake and lower the grinder. - 2.
 Shut off the engine and remove the key. - 3.
-Remove the bottom shield. - 4.
-Using a wrench, turn the tow valves on the hydraulic pumps twice counter-clockwise (Figure 19).
+Remove the bottom shield. - Using a wrench, turn the tow valves on the hydraulic pumps twice counter-clockwise (Figure 21).

 - 1. Tow valves - 5.
 Install the bottom shield and tow the machine as required. - 6.
 After repairing the machine, close the tow valves before operating it.